-Begin at Hoan Kiem Lake in downtown Hanoi.
-The lake is an attraction in itself, ringed with trees and home to a legendary tower.
-Head to St. Joseph’s Cathedral on Ly Quoc Su where you’ll have a snapshot of local life: street side bustle, kids playing, and women selling fruits from bamboo baskets.
+Begin at Hoan Kiem Lake, an attraction in itself, ringed with trees and home to a legendary tower.
+Head to St. Joseph’s Cathedral on Ly Quoc Su for a snapshot of local life: street side bustle, kids playing, and women selling fruits from bamboo baskets.
 The picturesque yellow villa at Hang Trong Gardens on the same street is worth a look, before you stroll on to the Vietnamese Women’s Museum — one of the best in the country.

 Walk down and cross Tran Nhan Tong st. and enter Reunification Park.
-Hanoi’s largest green space will show you paved paths where locals love to exercise.
+Hanoi’s largest green space is ringed with paved paths where locals love to exercise.
 Sip a coconut by the water, or pedal out in a swan boat.
-Afterward, exit on the eastern side of the park on Tue Tinh st. Take in the variety of buildings and business along the road, before turning left on Lo Duc st. and heading toward the ornate Hanoi Opera House.
+Exit on the eastern side of the park on Tue Tinh st. and make your way toward the ornate Hanoi Opera House.

-This part of Hanoi is known for high-end stores and French architecture, a fascinating contrast from the crumbling and colourful buildings you passed earlier.
+Hanoi’s French Quarter is known for high-end stores and colonial-era architecture, a fascinating contrast from the crumbling and colourful buildings you passed earlier.
 Finish your stroll with a well-earned coffee on the terrace of the Metropole Hotel.

-Set off towards the Red River, to explore another side of the city.
-But first, head to Café Pho Co, a hideaway in the Old Quarter, for some indulgent egg coffee.
-To find the cafe, look for a silk shop at 11 Hang Gai st. Walk past the textiles into the alley behind and you’ll find courtyard where you can have an egg coffee and a view over the lake.
+Start off at Café Pho Co, a hideaway in the Old Quarter, for some indulgent egg coffee.
+To find the cafe, look for a silk shop at 11 Hang Gai st. Walk past the textiles into the alley behind and you’ll find a courtyard serving egg coffee with views of the lake.

-Newly energized, head down Hang Dao st. toward Dong Xuan Market.
-Turn right on Cau Dong, then turn left to a side street where wholesale spice and fruit vendors peddle an array of exotic goods, from dried squid to fried shallots.
+After your coffee, head down Hang Dao st. toward Dong Xuan Market.
+Turn right on Cau Dong, then turn left to a side street where wholesale spice and fruit vendors peddle an array of exotic goods.
 If you’d like to nab an ingredient to bring home, this is the place.

 Take the stairwell down to Banana Island.
 This picturesque patchwork of farmland and floating settlements is so tranquil, the chaos of the city seems a world away.
 To return to civilisation, go back the way you came, walking along the other side of the bridge for a different perspective.

-Start your walk where the train tracks meet Dien Bien Phu st. Homes and small businesses are nestled right next to the tracks, revealing a small slice of city life.
-Once you reach Tran Phu st., following the tracks northward up Phung Hung st. Here there’s ample space to enjoy a leisurely walk.
+Start your walk on Phung Hung st. Here there’s ample space to enjoy a leisurely walk.
 As the road curves, you’ll find immense mural paintings, depicting scenes from Hanoi’s past — a great spot to snap a photo.

 Make a left on Hang Cot st., passing a small park, then find your feet on tree-lined Phan Dinh Phung, considered one of the most beautiful boulevards in the city.
 Stop at the Northern Gate of the Hanoi Citadel (still peppered with bullet holes from the war), and the yellow-hued Cua Bac Church across the road.

-Continue down Phan Dinh Phung until you’ll reach Hung Vuong st., where you’ll turn right toward Truc Bach Lake.
-Despite its battle-scarred history, Truc Bach is one of the most scenic corners of Hanoi, with plenty of interesting sights.
-Stop at the 11th century Quan Thanh Taoist temple before strolling on the man-made land bridge that separates Truc Bach from West Lake.
-Turn right onto Truc Bach st. passing chic cafes and restaurants.
+Continue down Phan Dinh Phung to Hung Vuong st. and right to Truc Bach Lake.
+Truc Bach is one of the most scenic corners of Hanoi, with plenty of interesting sights.
+Stop at the 11th century Quan Thanh Taoist temple before enjoying a walk down Thanh Nien St. with views of lakes on both sides.

-Head back to Phan Dinh Phung st. to make your way to the famous Ho Chi Minh Mausoleum, or walk along Nguyen Tri Phuong Boulevard, to see the ancient Citadel of Hanoi.
+Walk it off on the way back to Phan Dinh Phung st. and the famous Ho Chi Minh Mausoleum, or walk along leafy Nguyen Tri Phuong Boulevard, to see the ancient Citadel of Hanoi.